opendevise/prezento/DOCUMENTATION.md

 #### Sending actions

-Sending actions to the slide deck is very easy.
-Direct functions are exposed on the `slideDeckProxy` object.
+Sending actions to the slide deck can be done using `slideDeckProxy` object corresponding methods.
 Parameters can be passed as arguments to theses function when needed.
 The library automatically formats the message as required by the protocol.
 We only need to wire them to the shell interface buttons and controls.

+All core and feature actions are available as direct methods with the same name :

 ```javascript
 var nextButton = document.querySelector('.next-button'),